-The new Specialized Turbo Levo SL seemed like the perfect bike to try.
+The new Specialized Turbo Levo SL electric mountain bike seemed like the perfect bike to try.
 To some, an e-bike is an e-bike.
 To others, an e-bike is a motorcycle.
 But, for those who can allow themselves to understand the machines more, will find that the SL is a light-duty eMTB.
 The battery and motor have been scaled down and the geometry is conservative.
-E-mountain bikes have often been heavy, cumbersome, and long, and the Turbo Levo SL has been designed for a new take.
+Electric mountain bikes have often been heavy, cumbersome, and long, and the Turbo Levo SL has been designed for a new take.

 To give a little bit more context on why the SL is different from the standard Turbo Levo, we have to look at the motors.
 The Turbo Levo SL has a Specialized SL 1:1 240W motor with a 230Wh battery, compared to the Turbo Levo’s 565W motor and 700Wh battery.
 The torque rating on the SL is 35Nm, compared to the TL’s 90Nm.
-By using a much smaller motor and battery, Specialized came up with an eMTB that is almost 10lbs lighter than the Turbo Levo.
+By using a much smaller motor and battery, this Specialized electric mountain bike is almost 10lbs lighter than the Turbo Levo.

 The brand’s Turbo Levo and the Turbo Kenevo both have more travel, and eMTBs as a whole seem well-suited to longer travel categories.
 What’s the worst part about long-travel or downhill bikes?
 Their climbing capability.
 Stuff a motor and battery underneath it and suddenly it makes sense to have a 180mm-travel bike around that someone will consider climbing to the top of the trail on.